SourceAura/Shujo/journal/entry-2.md

 ...will and want to recenter.
 <br/>

 ...we must, due better or die.

-...and will.